Rudd-O/qubes-network-server/README.md

 No provision is made for running a server in a virtualized environment, such that the server's ports are accessible by (a) other VMs (b) machines beyond the perimeter of the NetVM.
-To the extent that such a thing is possible, it is only possible by painstakingly maintaining firewall rules for multiple VMs, which need to carefully override the existing firewall rules, and require careful thought not to open the system to unexpected attack vectors.
-The Qubes OS user interface provides no help either.
+By default, firewall rules in NetVMs prevent traffic from reaching any VM attached to them.
+Furthermore, even with custom, permissive firewall rules, the IP addresses of VMs attached to any NetVM are not visible "on the other side of the NetVM", so firewall rules can only help with something like DNAT.
+Finally, such custom firewalls require careful thought not to open the system to unexpected attack vectors.
+The Qubes OS user interface provides no means to set this up either.

 ### The Qubes network server networking model

-Qubes network server builds on that.
+Qubes network server builds on the Qubes security model and enhances it to optionally permit traffic to user VMs.

 ![Qubes network server model](./doc/Qubes%20network%20server%20model.png)